strimzi/proposals/087-adopt-connect-health-endpoint.md

 All Kafka Connect endpoints have a timeout of 90 seconds, with the exception of the `/health` endpoint where it is hardcoded to 10 seconds for faster unhealty worker detection.
 Unlike the `/` endpoint, the `/health` endpoint response message includes error details that can help with troubleshooting.

-Example output with `/health` endpoint:
+Example output with `/health` endpoint (probes only care about the HTTP response status code):

 ```sh
 $ kubectl exec my-cluster-kafka-0 -- curl -s http://my-connect-cluster-connect-api:8083/health | jq